It Was My Best Birthday Ever, Charlie Brown: Cast

-Marcie, Shermy, Franklin, Patty and Frieda appear but do not have dialogue.
+Marcie, Shermy, Franklin, Clara (who Linus accidentally called Patty) and Frieda appear but do not have dialogue.

 Production

 It Was My Best Birthday Ever, Charlie Brown was one of the final television specials completed during creator Charles M. Schulz's lifetime (along with the next special It's the Pied Piper, Charlie Brown).
-He died in 2000.
+He died in February 2000.
+It was the last to be released while he was still alive, with It's the Pied Piper Charlie Brown eventually being released in September 2000.

 This was also the first Peanuts special to be animated using digital ink and paint (although the backgrounds are still done in the classic hand-painted style of the 1960s–90s specials.)

 The song Mimi sings when Linus meets her is the "O mio babbino caro" ("Oh my dear Papa") soprano aria from the 1918 opera Gianni Schicchi by Giacomo Puccini.
-It was featured several on other Peanuts shows.
+It was featured on several other Peanuts specials.